linsy3/LearnGit/README.md

-This repository is used by linsy3 for learnning git only. change1. hello world i love you all thanks
+This repository is used by linsy3 for learnning git only. change1. hello world i love you all thanks add a line